MolecularCartography/Optimus/README.md

 2. Alignment and quantification of all detected features among all the samples.
 3. (*Optional*) Exclusion of features that came from blank samples.
 4. (*Optional*) Exclusion of rare features, i.e. features that occur in a small number of samples.
-5. Creating spatial map for detected features, i.e. associating intensities of detected features with spatial coordinates of samples.
+5. Creating spatial maps of detected features, i.e. associating intensities of detected features with spatial coordinates of samples.

 The purpose of the last step is to create a file that can be used along with a 2D/3D model for visualization in [`ili](https://chrome.google.com/webstore/detail/%60ili/nhannoeblkmkmljpddfhcfpjlnanfmkc).
 This is a Google Chrome application for visualization of molecular features spatially distributed.
 It is also being developed by Alexandrov Team.